Listen to the article

 Literature on social media points out that Facebook’s everchanging algorithms now favor news from groups to appear on newsfeeds, after content from friends and family, as opposed to ads and business-powered content, suggesting that group content has more organic reach power than standard pages.

 “Just before the pandemic hit, Mark Zuckerberg clearly announced a vision for extreme support of Facebook groups, ‘re-emphasizing private interactions’,” says Ramzy.
 “This comes with a motive to bring back the perception of Facebook as a safe platform for conversations, especially with rising concerns about data privacy in recent years with the Cambridge Analytica case and so on.”

 According to a recent report funded by Facebook, more than half of the platform’s users are members in four or more active groups, and more than 1.8 billion users are active on Facebook groups.
 “This shows that the vision of Zuckerberg is working.
 People are finding spaces where they can engage in high-quality conversations as well as networking and scouting for business opportunities; it is a global trend,” comments Ramzy.
 “Perhaps this is the main reason of success of groups like EPN and others in the Middle East.
 They are decent communities where people can exchange thoughts with those who are like them, and this is very relevant for marketers, content creators and tech-savy people.”

 While this pattern tells a lot about digital consumer behavior, it also highlights the power of these groups for word-of-mouth and influencer marketing.
 “These significant groups have the power of generating micro-influencers.
 If a person is keen to share information and advice, he or she becomes a micro-influencer for this group creating a community of fans, and then perhaps moving beyond.”

-Whether people want to be around like-minded people or seek experience-based advice from those who walked a path they are now going through, virtual communities have become a crucial form of social media engagement.
+Whether people join them to be around like-minded people or to seek experience-based advice from those who walked a path they are now going through, virtual communities have become a crucial form of social media engagement.